 Phillip Street – at Chifley Plaza (on Phillip Street between Bent and Hunter Streets).
 Operates Friday nights only.

-George Street – at World Square (on George Street between Liverpool and Goulburn Streets) on the eastern side.
+Goulburn Street – opposite World Square (on Goulburn Street between George and Pitt Streets) on the southern side.

 Darling Harbour/King Street Wharf

 Cockle Bay – on the slip road, off Wheat Road (behind IMAX Theatre)